 What Canada’s marijuana legislation means for you

-From a practical perspective, the new marijuana legalization legislation (Bill C-45) means that from October 17 Canadians will be permitted to:
+From a practical perspective, the new marijuana legalization legislation (Bill C-45) means that from today, October 17, 2018, Canadians can:

-- Purchase a range of marijuana-based products — including fresh and dried marijuana, as well as marijuana oils, plants and seeds for cultivation — from either provincial or territorial regulated retailer or a federally licenced producer.
+- Legally purchase a range of marijuana-based products — including fresh and dried marijuana, as well as marijuana oils, plants and seeds for cultivation — from either provincial or territorial regulated retailer or a federally licenced producer.

 - Possess up to 30 grams of dried legal marijuana or its equivalent in public.

 - Share up to 30 grams of legal marijuana, legal marijuana products or equivalent with other adults.

 - Cultivate up to four marijuana plants at home, with a maximum of four plants per household.
 However, it should be noted that both the Quebec and Manitoba provincial governments have opted not to extend this provision to their residents.

 - In terms of domestic air travel within Canada, many airlines are currently evaluating their policies as it relates to passengers travelling within the country and under the legalized personal possession limits.
 A word of warning however, any international travel, via air or otherwise, with marijuana can land you in serious trouble and should be avoided.